AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 To do so:

-Go to the Adguard [extended interface](https://kb.adguard.com/index.php?/Knowledgebase/Article/View/19/9/how-to-enter-the-adguard-extended-interface).
+Go to the Adguard General settings.

 Disable the HTTPS filtering as it’s done in this picture:

 ![](https_en2.png)

+We do not recommend this way, as it will leave all your HTTPS traffic unfiltered.
+Only use it as a temporary measure and contact our [support team](/technical-support).

 <a name="opera"></a>
 #### Opera

 ![](opera_en_1.png)

-If [basic manual](https://kb.adguard.com/index.php?/Russian/Knowledgebase/Article/View/21/10/the-connection-is-not-trusted) didn't help you, there are two ways to solve the problem.
+If [basic manual](#basic) didn't help you, there are two ways to solve the problem.

 **First way**